yPhil-gh/Emulsion/README.md

    3. **Extensions**: Enter ".zip" (NB it's already the default) ;
 6. That's it, everything is saved in the configuration file, now ; Happy gaming !

+#### NB
-You configuration file is in `~/.config/emulsion/preferences.json`.
+- You configuration file is in `~/.config/emulsion/preferences.json`

-**NB** with a game selected, press the image download key to select a cover art image ; it works right of the box, but you'll have better results by using the [Backends API keys](#backends-api-keys).
+- With a game selected, press the image download key to select a cover art image ; it works right of the box, but you'll have better results by using the [Backends API keys](#backends-api-keys).
-**NB** This image is now in `~/.config/emulsion/covers/nes/game.jpg`.
+- The images are in `~/.config/emulsion/covers/[platform name]/[game name].jpg`.

 ### Settings